ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

  - Tuples (always 2 elements, fetch them using built-in functions `first` and `second`)
  - Closures
- - Function parameters (as in, take functions by parameter and execute them)
+ - High-order functions (take functions by parameter and execute them)
  - Tail-calls and Tail-call optimization
  - Some binary operators

 This was my benchmarking script for the rest of the competition.
 Turns out the final tests didn't go that route, but I wanted this thing to run faster and faster.

-Just for curiosity, you can build lists in Rinha by using tuples: since tuples can have tuples inside it, you could have something like `(1, (2, (3, (4, "<nil>"))))` or something like that.
+Just for curiosity, you can build lists in Rinha by using tuples: since tuples can have tuples inside them, you could have something like `(1, (2, (3, (4, "<nil>"))))` or something like that.
 You can also have maps using a clever closure trick:

 ```
 let empty_map = fn(v) => {